join the orchestra

 Does the GFFO have instruments to loan to students?

 The student should have access to their own working instrument.
-We have access to certain instruments and equipment.
-Sometimes individuals donate instruments for GFFO use.
+We have access to some instruments and equipment.
+Sometimes, individuals donate instruments for GFFO use.
 In turn, we can loan this equipment to a student during their membership period.
-The availability of loaned instruments varies.
+The availability of loaned instruments is limited.